ianhakes/homebase/README.md

 # homebase
-A starting point for code work
+A starting point for technical writing and code samples

 Realizing that I keep very little of my code work on git at the moment.